h2non/OPEW/README.md

   - User: `postgres`
   - Password: `opewopew`

+# Author

+OPEW was born in 2010 from an idea and personal project by Tomas Aparicio <tomas@rijndael-project.com> in order to supply some personal development needs.
+OPEW become another research project under continuous development and improvent.

+# License

+OPEW native code is licensed under GNU GPL 3.0
+OPEW includes a lot of packages with its respectives licenses.
+See the licenses/ directory for details.

 # Code

 All the code developed for the OPEW project should stay at the Git public repository <https://github.com/h2non/OPEW>.

-Take a look at the [project site](http://opew.sf.net) for more information and documentation
+Take a look at the [project site](http://opew.sf.net) for more information and documentation.

 # Download